Best travel eSIM for Hong Kong in 2026

 What is FUP on a Hong Kong eSIM?

 FUP is the fair use policy: the threshold past which a brand may slow an unlimited plan.
 On a Hong Kong eSIM this is set by the brand rather than by any roaming bloc, since the territory sits outside a roam-like-home scheme.
-The plans table on this page lists each brand's allowance and throttle once verified, and never carries an invented limit.
+The plans table on this page lists each brand's allowance and throttle, and never carries an invented limit.

 Sources and retrieval dates

 Every factual claim about Hong Kong's networks, KYC position, currency and region on this page is sourced below.
-Brand plan pricing is checked per brand and stays pending until then.
+Brand plan pricing is sourced per brand where the brand publishes it.
 All sources retrieved 30 May 2026.

 - [1] Wikipedia, List of mobile network operators of the Asia Pacific region, retrieved 30 May 2026.
 Hong Kong operators: CMHK (>5M connections, owned by China Mobile), CSL Mobile (~4.764M, Dec 2023, owned by HKT), 3 Hong Kong (~4.3M, June 2024, Hutchison), SmarTone (~2.65M, Dec 2023, Sun Hung Kai Properties); ownership and 4G/5G technology.